 It is both clichéd and mistaken to claim that men and women have been equally oppressed by their gender roles.
 The male gender role does allow a greater leeway for the assertion of one's will.
 So just as the liberation of women from their gender role is not a matter of becoming more masculine but rather of moving beyond their femininity, so for men the point is not to be more feminine but to move beyond their masculinity.
 The point is to discover that core of uniqueness that is in each of us that is beyond all social roles and to make that the point from which we act, live and think in the world, in the sexual realm as in all others.
 Gender separates sexuality from the wholeness of our being, attaching specific traits to it that serve the maintenance of the present social order.
 Thus sexual energy, which could have amazing revolutionary potential, is channeled into the reproduction of relations of domination and submission, of dependence and desperation.
 The sexual misery that this has produced and its commercial exploitation surround us.
-The inadequacy of calling for people to "embrace both their masculinity and femininity" lies in the lack of analysis of the extent to which both of these concepts are social inventions serving the purposes of power.
-Thus, to change the nature of gender roles, to increase their number or modify their form, is useless from a revolutionary perspective, being nothing more than mechanically adjusting the form of the conduits that channel our sexual energy.
-Instead, we need to reappropriate our sexual energy in order to reinterious analysis of the complex relations of domination as it actually exists is laid aside in favor of an ideology in which man dominates and woman is the victim of this domination.
-But the creation of one's identity on the basis of one's oppression, on the victimization one has suffered, does not provide strength or independence.
-Instead it creates a need for protection and security that eclipses the desire for freedom and self-determination.
-In the theoretical and psychological realm, an abstract, universal "sisterhood" may meet this need, but in order to provide a basis for this sisterhood, the "feminine mystique", which was exposed in the 1960's as a cultural construct supporting male domination, is revived in the form of women's spirituality, goddess religion and a variety of other feminist ideologies.
-The attempt to liberate woman as a social category reaches its apotheosis in the re-creation of the feminine gender role in the name of an elusive gender solidarity.
-The fact that many radical feminists have turned to cops, courts and other state programs for protection on the practical level (thus imitating mainstream feminism) only serves to underline the illusory nature of the "sisterhood" they proclaim.
-Though there have been attempts to move beyond these limits within the context of feminism, this specialization has been its defining quality for three decades.
-In the forms in which it has been practiced, it has failed to present a revolutionary challenge to either gender or domination.
-The anarchist project of total liberation calls us to move beyond these limits to the point of attacking gender itself with the aim of becoming graced with a bit of entertainment.
+The inadequacy of calling for people to "embrace both their masculinity and femininity" lies in the lack of analysis reality, because here the conditions of existence and, thus, the choices of how one can live have already been determined by the ruling order.
+This has come about because a few people manage to take control of the conditions of everybody's existence - precisely, in exchange for bread and circuses, survival graced with a bit of entertainment.
 Thus, individual revolt needs to arm itself with an analysis of class that expands its critique, awakening a revolutionary perspective.
 When one also begins to understand the institutional and technological means through which the ruling class maintains, enforces and expands this control, this perspective takes on a social and luddite dimension.

 The logic of submission tells us to be realistic, to limit ourselves to the ever-narrowing possibilities that the present reality offers.
-But when this reality is, in fact, marching toward death - toward the permanent eclipse of the human spirit and the destruction of the living environment - is it truly realistic to "be realistic"?
+But when this reality is, in fact, marching toward death toward the permanent eclipse of the human spirit and the destruction of the living environment - is it truly realistic to "be realistic"?
 If one loves life, if one wants to expand and flourish, it is absolutely necessary to free desire from the channels to constrain it, to let it flood our minds and hearts with passion that sparks the wildest dreams.
 Then one must grasp these dreams and from them hone a weapon with which to attack this reality, a passionate rebellious reason capable of formulating projects aimed at the destruction of that which exists and the realization of our most marvelous desires.
 For those of us who want to make our lives our own, anything less would be unrealistic.